 Waco, Texas

-Many of these, including “Green Light,” “Whoa Sailor,” and “Waiting in the Lobby of Your Heart,” he penned himself, thus proving his stature in country music’s great singer-songwriter tradition.
-Along the way Thompson forged a potent blend of honky-tonk and western swing that has long served as a source of continuity amid country’s experimentation with rock and pop sounds.
+Thompson wrote many of his hits himself, including “Green Light,” “Whoa Sailor,” and “Waiting in the Lobby of Your Heart.”
+Forging a potent blend of honky-tonk and western swing, Thompson’s influence has long served as a source of continuity amid country’s experimentation with rock and pop sounds.

 Songs